octonion/sports/README.md

 # sports
-Analytics and tools applicable to a variety of sports.
+Analytics, tools and puzzles applicable to a variety of sports.